center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/implementationcatalog.rst

 Two examples represent different implementations when they accomplish the same ATT&CK technique through meaningfully different execution paths or required system interactions.
 This distinction matters because different paths may expose different detection opportunities.
 An observable produced by one implementation may not appear when the adversary uses another, while some system interactions may be shared across multiple implementations.

-The catalog therefore focuses on differences that matter for detection rather than differences that are merely incidental to a particular procedure.
+The catalog focuses on differences that matter for detection rather than differences that are merely incidental to a particular procedure.